CM-Well/CM-Well/docs/API.TraversingOutboundAndInboundLinksWithXgAndYg.md

 <a name="hdr13"></a>
 ### Ghost Skips ###

-In some cases, when using **xg** and **yg** to filter infotons according to their indirect relationships with other infotons, you may be interested in filtering by the relationship itself, while the intermediate infoton within the relationship is not important.
+In some cases, when using **yg** to filter infotons according to their indirect relationships with other infotons, you may be interested in filtering by the relationship itself, while the intermediate infoton within the relationship is not important.

 Here is an example: